AxOS-project/docs/src/content/docs/reference/issues.md

 - Reboot.
 - Log out and log back in.

+## Resolution issue in sleex

+Is your sleex widgets overflowing?
+It's a known issue in sleex.

+Currently there is no fix for this but the maintainers of sleex are working on fixing this issue.

 ## Report an issue

 If your issue is not listed here, please open an issue on the [GitHub repository](https://github.com/AxOS-project/axos), or contact us on [Discord](https://discord.gg/sG3NBMYg77) or via email at [ardox@axos-project.com](mailto:ardox@axos-project.com).